sci-42ver/SICP_SDF/sicp_notes.md

 - > as a way of isolating the *abstraction* of a “binary tree” from the particular way we might wish to *represent* such a tree in terms of list structure.
   See
   > isolate how a compound data object is *used* from the details of how it is *constructed* from more primitive data objects.
+- Huffman trees
+  - See DMIA 11.2.4 Prefix Codes although it doesn't say in detail.
+- > We will not prove this optimality of Huffman codes here See DMIA 11.2 Exercise 32 for proof.
+- > and the element being added to the set is never already in it.
+  This is already ensured in Exercise 2.61.
 ## lec
 ### lec05
 It says about `list` which has not been said up to the book corresponding chapter.